-Energy price cap: What is it and how does it affect my bills?
+Gas prices: Are energy bills going up and what can I do?

 - Published

+The wholesale price of gas has soared in the UK, Europe and Asia because of a squeeze on supplies.
-Energy bills are set to go up for 15 million households in England, Wales and Scotland.

-It's because the energy price cap - the maximum price suppliers can charge customers on a standard tariff - is rising.
+Millions of households in England, Wales and Scotland are already facing a 12% rise in their energy bills from October when a higher price cap - the maximum price suppliers can charge customers on a standard tariff - comes into force.

+But does the recent spike in gas prices mean people face paying even more to heat their homes?

-Your supplier can increase your bills up to the maximum allowed by the cap.
+Suppliers can increase bills up to the maximum allowed by the cap and, given the rise in wholesale gas prices, - and by extension electricity prices - it is highly likely that they will.

-If you are on a fixed tariff you will not be affected - but keep an eye on when your deal ends.
+There is also speculation that Ofgem will lift the cap again when it undertakes a review in February next year.

+Households on a fixed tariff will not be affected by October's increase.
+However, for those coming to the end of a contract, suppliers may be reluctant, or simply unable, to offer cheap deals in the current environment.

 Can I find a cheaper deal?

-The good news is that you have two months to do something about it.

-You can investigate cheaper deals, either with your own supplier or by moving to a rival.
+You can investigate cheaper deals, either with your own supplier or by moving to a rival though some smaller business are now facing a uncertain future because of the rise in wholesale prices.

 Switching to a lower-priced fixed deal can save you hundreds of pounds.